saveenr/usql-tutorial/ch06/filesets-with-dates.md

   USING Extractors.Csv();
 ```

 Many times you'll have to restrict the files to a specific time range.
-This can be done by refining the rowset with a WHERE clause.
+This can be done by refining the RowSet with a WHERE clause.

 ```
 @rs =